Cozmopolit/MIDIFlux/README.md

 MIDIFlux captures MIDI events from connected devices and translates them into keyboard keypresses based on user-defined mappings.
 This enables musicians, presenters, and power users to create custom control setups using MIDI hardware.

+## Attribution

+This project was created using AI-assisted development, with full human orchestration but no manual code input.

+- 🤖 **augment** – Autonomous coding agent responsible for all code generation (powered by Claude and custom tools)
+- 🤖 **ChatGPT** – Code review, architectural discussion, UX validation
+- 🤖 **Gemini** – Code review and implementation analysis support
+- 🧑‍💻 **Human** – Project architecture, UX design, feature planning, orchestration, testing, and decision-making

+> ⚠️ No code or documentation was manually typed.
+Every line was generated, reviewed, and refined through AI tools.

 ### Key Features

 - **MIDI Device Support**: Discover and connect to any MIDI input device